saniyasaher20/namasteReact/README.md

 Ans.Please refer the **Body.js** file inside src/components/Body.js for more detail.
 Here are summary of what needs be changed:

+1.
-1. Change the useEffect() hook.
+-Change the useEffect() hook.
 Add two setTimeout().
-At 0ms setTimeout(.., 0) will run and show the mocked data instantly.
+-At 0ms setTimeout(.., 0) will run and show the mocked data instantly.
-After 20ms the second setTimeout(.., 20) will run and fetch the data from API.
-But the problem is, even if the fetch API is'nt working, this setTimeout(.., 20) will still try to fetch data from API after 20ms and throws a error.
+-After 20ms the second setTimeout(.., 20) will run and fetch the data from API.
+But the problem is, even if the fetch -API is'nt working, this setTimeout(.., 20) will still try to fetch data from API after 20ms and throws a error.
-If CORS is not enabled, we will see mocked data for 20ms, then we will see error.
+-If CORS is not enabled, we will see mocked data for 20ms, then we will see error.
 Solution in Step 2 👇

 ```jsx
 useEffect(() => {